Harry and the Potters: Extended plays and film appearances (2007–09)

-By 2007, Harry and the Potters and their unexpected fan based indie music genre of wizard rock have grown into an international phenomenon.
-Recently, the band has engaged in charity side-projects and activism within the Harry Potter community.
+By 2007, Harry and the Potters' fan based indie music genre of wizard rock had grown into an international phenomenon.
+The band engaged in charity side-projects and activism within the Harry Potter community.
 In January 2007, Harry and the Potters created the Wizard Rock EP of the Month Club, a mail order subscription club that released an extended play by a different wizard rock band each month.
 Reflecting wizard rock's literacy focus, the club raises funds for First Book, a non-profit organization that gives children the ability to read and own their first new books.
 In 2007, the Club raised over $13,000 for the organization.
 They released their first extended play The Enchanted Ceiling in 2007.
 May 2007 was also the beginning of their large 70-show summer-library tour across the US and Canada called simply "Summer Tour 2007".
-Like their initial year in 2003, the summer of 2007 would see the release of another Harry Potter book.
+Like their initial year in 2003, the summer of 2007 saw the release of another Harry Potter book.
 Harry and the Potters scheduled the mid-point of the tour to arrive back in their home state and celebrate the July 21 midnight release of the seventh book, Harry Potter and the Deathly Hallows at Harvard Yard.
-The festivities became an excuse for a meet-up of a number of wizard rock bands including The Hungarian Horntails and their nemesis Draco and the Malfoys which all played to a large crowd of Harry Potter fans in the Cambridge, Massachusetts college venue.
+The festivities became a meet-up of a number of wizard rock bands including The Hungarian Horntails and their nemesis Draco and the Malfoys which all played to a large crowd of Harry Potter fans in the Cambridge, Massachusetts college venue.
 Harry and the Potters resumed their tour which finally wound-up in late August.
 In Vancouver on July 7, 2007, hundreds of people crowded outside the Vancouver Public Library to see Harry and the Potters.
 ABC News reported that the band usually charge $5 to $10 for tickets to their shows, though some performances are free.
 Harry and the Potters said 600 people turned out for a July 10, 2007 show in Portland, Oregon.